event4u-app/data-helpers/docs/query-builder.md

 - ✅ **Laravel-style Fluent Interface** - Chainable methods for intuitive query building
 - ✅ **Method Chaining in Any Order** - Call methods in whatever order makes sense
+- ✅ **Pipeline Integration** - Combine with DataMapper pipelines for data transformation
 - ✅ **WHERE with Comparison Operators** - `=`, `!=`, `<>`, `>`, `<`, `>=`, `<=`
 - ✅ **Nested WHERE Conditions** - Use closures for complex AND/OR logic
 - ✅ **OR WHERE Conditions** - Combine conditions with OR logic